BryanRobertson/Alba/README.md

 Alba is a scratchpad for my hobby game-programming ideas.
 It's basically whatever I feel like working on at that particular moment, with shared/reusable code in a common framework that I can reuse later.

+Also I have the attention span of a goldfish, and juggle five hobby projects at any one time, so it often goes untouched for a year or two as I focus on other hobby projects.

 ## Language

 The programming style is probably is a bit more "modern C++" heavy than I'd write in code that has to ship.
 This is more of a testbed to get practical experience with certain language features, so I can evaluate them for myself.